ShalevMaimon/books-web/README.md

 # 📚 Books Web

-Welcome to **Books Web** – an interactive web application designed to enhance reading, translation, and language learning in an intuitive and modern way.
+**Books Web** is a modern web application that allows users to build a personal library, track their reading progress, and add personal notes to books they love.

-🌐 **Live Site:**
+🌐 **Live Website:**
 [https://books-web-3b061.web.app](https://books-web-3b061.web.app)

 ---

 ## ✨ Features

-- 🔍 Select any text freely from reading sections
-- 🌐 Real-time translation to any language using Google Translate API
-- 🧮 Automatic word count for selected text
-- 🖱️ Right-click to instantly translate text – intuitive and user-friendly
-- 💬 Translations appear clearly below the original text
+- ➕ Add books to your personal library
+- 📝 Write and save notes for each book
+- ✅ Mark books as "Read" to track your progress
+- 📌 View your full book collection in one place
+- 🔄 Simple and intuitive interface for managing your reading habits

 ---

 ## 🛠️ Built With

-- **React** – for a dynamic, component-based user interface
+- **React** – for building a dynamic and responsive user interface
-- **Vite** – fast and efficient development environment
+- **Vite** – for fast project setup and development
-- **Firebase Hosting** – for cloud-based deployment
+- **Firebase Hosting** – for seamless cloud deployment
-- **Google Translate API** – for real-time translations
-- **Tailwind CSS** *(if used)* – for clean and responsive design
+- **Tailwind CSS** *(if used)* – for clean, modern design

 ---

-## 📦 Getting Started (Local Setup)
+## 📦 Getting Started

+To run the project locally:

 ```bash
 git clone https://github.com/your-username/books-web.git